stepanov-a-o/interpret_with_rules/README.md

 The command to induce rules from a pre-trained model is:
 ```
-python3 main.py -r gradient -loadmodel True -m nn-model.tar
+python3 main.py -r gradient -loadmodel True -m your_model_name.tar
 ```
-where nn-model.tar is the name of the pre-trained model.
+where your_model_name.tar is the name of the pre-trained model.

 The command to induce rules from the original training data is
 ```